• Skip to primary navigation

 • Cut beef into 1-inch cubes.

-• Place 2 tablespoons of butter on the counter to soften.
+• Place butter on the counter to soften.
 This will be used at the end of the recipe.

 • Heat the olive oil in large pot over medium-high heat.